As a part of the Student Life team, Campus Ministries seeks to help students find a spiritual home while at Graceland

 Our team includes a number of students in three capacities:

-CHC (Council of House Chaplains) - The 17 elected House chaplains and the CHC president are called to build community, share faith, and create justice and peace in their respective houses, in the residence halls, and campus-wide through creativity and collaboration.
+CHC (Council of House Chaplains) - The elected House chaplains and the CHC president are called to build community, share faith, and create justice and peace in their respective houses, in the residence halls, and campus-wide through creativity and collaboration.
 The CHC serves in an advisory role to the campus minister.
 Chaplains are an important part of the House Council of each house.
+The CHC is now open to affiliate chaplains, those who serve sports teams or other groups.

 CMA (Campus Ministries Associates) - This group of student employees is responsible for a wide-range of services and ministries on campus.
-It includes student pastors, Sunday morning worship coordinators, Afterglow coordinators, music and technology specialists, Wednesday night coordinator, SafeRide coordinator and assistants, interfaith coordinator, and Council of House Chaplains support specialists.
+It includes student pastors, Sunday morning worship coordinators, Afterglow coordinators, music and technology specialists, SafeRide coordinator and assistants.
 Positions may change year-to-year based on student interests, needs and giftedness.

 InSpire, Community of Christ Missional Ministry and Leadership Program - Students in InSpire develop and demonstrate life-long ministry and leadership skills providing ministry on campus through Missional Ministry and Leadership Practicum (RELG1700/RELG3700).
 It is available each semester for credit with all resources provided through the generosity of Community of Christ members and friends.
 InSpire graduates are recognized for their participation in the program at baccalaureate.

-To find out more about our ministries, activities and services, please drop by and see us in the Student Life Suite, join our group on Facebook, or call or email us.
+To find out more about our ministries, activities and services, please drop by and see us in the Campus Ministries Suite in the Newcom Student Union, join our group on Facebook, or call or email us.
 Blessings.

 Mike Hoffman, Campus Minister